danpham/shelly_2b_fan_control/README.md

-# Shelly 2PM fan automation
+# Shelly Plus 2PM fan automation

 ## Description
-This script automates fan control using a [Shelly 2PM](https://bdc.shelly.cloud/base-de-connaissances/shelly-plus-2pm) device based on the switch state.
+This script automates fan control using a [Shelly Plus 2PM](https://bdc.shelly.cloud/base-de-connaissances/shelly-plus-2pm) device based on the switch state.
 It includes a timer mechanism that automatically turns off the fan after a defined duration.

 ## Features
 - Automatic fan activation when the light switch is turned on.